ewine-project/SubGHz-technologies-dataset-Sigfox-LoRA-and-IEEE802.15.4g-subGHz-/README.md

 More information can be found in the deliverable accessable at (https://ewine-project.eu/wp-content/uploads/eWINE_D4.3_Final.pdf)
 ## Contact
-For the access to the dataset, you are welcomed to contact adnan.shahid@ugent.be
+For an access to the dataset, you are welcomed to contact adnan.shahid@ugent.be